 - Select the Local files tab.

-- Click on the ”Verify Integrity of Game Files” button.
+- Click on the Verify Integrity of Game Files button.

-Solution 4 – Update the Steam and Dead Cells
+5. Update Steam and Dead Cells

 As we already said in the previous step, the probable reason for the issue is to be found in recent changes made either to the game or the system.

 Once you’ve updated Dead Cell and Steam, restart your PC and look for changes.
 If the issue persists, try reinstalling the game.

-Solution 5 – Reinstall the game
+6. Reinstall the game

 - Restart your PC.

-- Open Steam again and choose Library.
+- Open Steam, then choose Library.